interlay/interbtc-spec/btcrelay-spec/docs/source/intro/architecture.rst

 * **Users** - BTC Parachain users which interact with the BTC-Relay directly or with other modules which make calls to BTC-Relay.

-* **Staked Relayers** - staked relayers lock up collateral in the BTC Parachain and are responsible for running Bitcoin `full nodes <https://bitcoin.org/en/full-node>`_ and verify that blocks submitted to BTC-Relay are valid (and that transactional data for these blocks is available).
+* **Staked Relayers** - Staked Relayers lock up collateral in the BTC Parachain and are responsible for running Bitcoin `full nodes <https://bitcoin.org/en/full-node>`_ and verify that blocks submitted to BTC-Relay are valid (and that transactional data for these blocks is available).
 Staked relayers can halt BTC-Relay in case a failure is detected.
 See :ref:`security` for more details.

-.. note:: While any user can submit block headers to BTC-Relay, this role can be assigned to staked relayers, given these participants already run Bitcoin full nodes and check validity of stored blocks.
+.. note:: While any user can submit block headers to BTC-Relay, this role can be assigned to Staked Relayers, given these participants already run Bitcoin full nodes and check validity of stored blocks.

-* **(Parachain) Governance Mechanism** - the correct operation of the BTC Parachain, and hence of BTC-Relay, is overseen by the Parachain's governance mechanism (e.g. committee of consensus participants and other key actors of the BTC Parachain).
+* **(Parachain) Governance Mechanism** - the correct operation of the BTC Parachain, and hence of BTC-Relay, is overseen by the Parachain's Governance Mechanism (e.g. committee of consensus participants and other key actors of the BTC Parachain).

-.. note:: At the time of writing, the exact composition of the governance mechanism / commitee is not fully defined in Polkadot.
-This specification assumes the existence and correct operation of this mechanism - although modifications may be necessary to accomodate complexities and additional functional requirements, once the governance mechanism is fully specified.
+.. note:: At the time of writing, the exact composition of the Governance Mechanism / commitee is not fully defined in Polkadot.
+This specification assumes the existence and correct operation of this mechanism - although modifications may be necessary to accomodate complexities and additional functional requirements, once the Governance Mechanism is fully specified.